Somatic Counseling Psychology //

 Somatic Counseling Psychology Master’s Degree Highlights

-- Participate as a cohort of 20 students in core classes and group community skills labs where you will learn about yourself and enhance your interpersonal skills.
+- Participate as a cohort of 20 students in core classes where you will learn about yourself and enhance your interpersonal skills.

 - Engage in a 30-session Counseling Experiential with a qualified therapist that will give your first-hand psychotherapy experience and increased self- awareness.